couchbaselabs/ansible-couchbase-server/README.md

 ### Create Buckets

-The example playbook `create_bucket.yml` for bucket creation can be used as follows:
+The example playbook `create_bucket.yml` for bucket creation works as follows:

 Upon first execution without specifying variable arguments via the `ansible-playbook` extra vars ('-e') option, the playbook will generate a bucket with the following properties: